epfl-ada/ada-2023-project-lassa8639/README.md

 In this section, our primary objectives are the followings :

-**Identify Trends in Views and Subscribers for Mental Health Channels** : By analyzing the time-series data, our goal is to detect patterns that signify increased viewership and subscriber growth within mental health-related channels.
+**Identify Trends in Views and Subscribers for Mental Health Channels** : By analyzing the time-series data, our goal is to detect patterns that signify increased views and subscriber growth within mental health-related channels.
 This exploration provides valuable insights into emerging trends and their dynamic behaviors.

 **Examine View and Subscriber Distributions**: Our analysis involves studying the distribution of views and subscribers from three perspectives: